-Nost teachers who complete the sixth-year program continue in their same positions where hey provide leadership in the improvement of instruction.
-Others accept supervisory roles, adding another area of certification.
+Most teachers who complete the sixth-year program continue in their same positions where they provide leadership in the improvement of instruction.
+Others accept supervisory or other leadership roles.
 The job market is excellent for teachers with the T-6 Certificate, which pays approximately \$1,500 a year more than the T-5 Certificate.